Cam Interrupted *Another* Date On 'The Bachelorette' & It Ruined A Meaningful Moment

-Mike Opened About Experiencing A Miscarriage On 'The Bachelorette,' But Cam Totally Ruined The Moment
+Mike Opened Up About Experiencing A Miscarriage On 'The Bachelorette,' But Cam Totally Ruined The Moment

 On last week's episode of The Bachelorette, Cam made it clear that he'll stop at nothing to make sure he has Hannah's attention, and on Monday night, that attitude continued to cause drama.
 During some one-on-one time on a group date (one Cam was actually invited to), Mike discussed experiencing a miscarriage with his then-girlfriend.
 And even though it led to a really meaningful moment with Hannah, it was all ruined when Cam interrupted them.

-It all started during a group date, where the men wore a machine that allowed them to find out what contractions feel like when a woman is in labor.
-It was definitely a funny date (especially for Hannah, who got to watch them all writhing in pain), and some of the guys admitted that it gave them a better appreciation of what their own mothers went through in order to bring them into the world.
+It all started during a group date, during which the men were hooked up to a machine that allowed them to experience what contractions feel like when a woman is in labor.
+It was definitely a funny date (especially for Hannah, who got to watch them all writhing in pain), and some of the guys admitted that it gave them a better appreciation of what their own mothers went through with them.
 But for Mike, it went deeper than that — it reminded him of a really dark time in his life.

 It seemed to be a truly difficult experience for Mike, and it was easy to see how much it impacted him and his life just from the way he spoke about it.
 Hannah was totally supportive of him, and things got emotional, but the moment came crashing down when Cam decided it was time for their chat to be over.